plone/training/mastering_plone/index.rst

 At conferences a shortended 2-day version of the advanced training with a slightly modified order is held.

 ..  toctree::
-    :maxdepth: 3
+    :maxdepth: 2

-    ../about
+..    ../about

 Contents:

 ..  toctree::
-    :maxdepth: 3
+    :maxdepth: 2
     :numbered: 1

+    about_mastering
     intro
     installation
     ../plone_training_config/instructions.rst